explosion-mental/wallust/README.md

 [//]: # (ANCHOR: feats)
 ## Features
 - Includes [man pages](man/) and [completions](completions/)!
+- Feature rich templating:
+    * You can use a [subset of _Jinja2_](https://github.com/mitsuhiko/minijinja/blob/main/COMPATIBILITY.md) (default).
+    * Alternatively, simply use the [_pywal_](https://github.com/dylanaraps/pywal/wiki/User-Template-Files#available-variables-and-syntax) syntax (requires selecting it on the config file).
 - Sets terminal colors on all (or the current, `-u`) active terminals:
     * Windows: Adds a
       [color scheme for the windows terminal](https://learn.microsoft.com/en-us/windows/terminal/customize-settings/color-schemes#creating-your-own-color-scheme)